GoogleCloudPlatform/snapshot-debugger/samples/java/gce/README.md

 ```

 The output will resemble the following.
 The first column will contain an entry
-`sample-service - version-1`, which was set in app.js.
+`gce-java-sample - v1`, which is based on the module and version set via the
+agent configuration.

 ```
 Name                  ID          Description                    Last Active           Status